prediabetes warning signs

 Prediabetes warning signs

-Though it can be hard to tell if you have prediabetes, you can look for subtle signs.
+Though it can be hard to tell if you have it, you can look for subtle prediabetes warning signs.

 If you have one of the symptoms, it does not mean you have prediabetes.
 However, you may want to discuss it with your primary care provider at your next appointment.